Teaching & Learning Responsible AI

 Intention to participate / contribute

-Since place is limited, those interested in participating are requested to fill the following online form, by Dec 1, 2021.
+Since place is limited, those interested in participating are requested to fill the following online form.
 Confirmations of participation will be sent on a rolling basis.

 Limited travel budget may be available for those arriving from overseas with no travel budget.